-According to the database and land cover mapping (Corine land cover 2018) reflected on the relevant maps, the area of the WWP PYRAMIS VRACHOU production license polygons is located within an area of natural grassland, hardwoods, and broadleaf forest (see relevant map section, Map 7).
+According to the database and land cover mapping (Corine land cover 2018) reflected on the relevant maps, the area of the WWP ANEMONI production license polygons is located within an area of natural grassland, hardwoods, and broadleaf forest (see relevant map section, Map 7).
 The above habitat types also cover most of the field research area of the project under study, with the habitat mosaic complemented by areas of land used for agriculture along with significant areas of natural vegetation, areas of coniferous forest, mixed forest and transitional woodland and scrub.
 In general, the above habitat types predominate in the area.

-Inventory of the fauna species of Annexes II of the Government Ministerial Decision (G.M.D) H.Π.14849/853/E103/4.4.2008 (Government Gazette B' 645) (if it is an SAC, SCI).
+List of the habitat types of Annexes I of the government ministerial decision (G.M.D) H. Π .14849/853/E103/4.4.2008 (Government Gazette B' 645) (if it is an SAC, SCI).